-BrainBody Wellness and Biofeedback, PLLC focuses on whole-person care, emphasizing the integration of the brain and body, and incorporating multiple domains of wellness to include physical, social, environmental, fun and recreation, financial, emotional, and other lifestyle factors.
+BrainBody Wellness Counseling focuses on whole-person care, emphasizing the integration of the brain and body, and incorporating multiple domains of wellness to include physical, social, environmental, fun and recreation, financial, emotional, and other lifestyle factors.
 We offer comprehensive counseling, biofeedback, and assessments.

 Mission: To treat the whole person through brain and body biofeedback, lifestyle, biology, and evidence-based psychological therapies.